ShardulMore112/Movie_recommdation_system/README.md

 Two pkl files named movies_list.pkl and similarity.pkl will generate once you run the code one after another.

+To View working project:

+Run the .ipynb file first using jupyter notebook and depl.py file using terminal.
+commands: streamlit run depl.py

 Tutorial:

 This project was developed with help and guidance from : https://youtu.be/kuC38ZCcbZI?feature=shared.